cbh6/cbh-dev-notes/performance/performance-keys.md

 ## Keys to improve performance of a website

-- Improve what happers in the client side.
+- Improve what happens in the client side.
 The frontend needs time to render
 - Improve the transfer files.
 Latency
 - Improve the backend process (load data from db, caching ...)